 , so that the cumulative impacts of development at the watershed level are considered and accounted for in planning processes.

-We strive to improve protection for fish using advanced computer modelling to identify the watersheds in the far north in Ontario that currently have the highest freshwater fish biodiversity, and to predict which watersheds will have the highest freshwater fish biodiversity under future climate change scenarios, in order to prioritize areas for protection.
+We strive to improve protection for fish using advanced computer modelling to identify the watersheds in northern Ontario that currently have the highest freshwater fish biodiversity, and to predict which watersheds will have the highest freshwater fish biodiversity under future climate change scenarios, in order to prioritize areas for protection.
 For existing developments, we work to improve management.
 For example, we have been working with Moose Cree First Nation Resource Protection on an ecological study of lake sturgeon at one of the largest hydropower facilities in Ontario, in order to identify whether management practices can be improved to reduce the impact of the dams (which are partially owned by Moose Cree First Nation) on this important fish species.
 We need data in order to make evidence-based decisions, and so we work to improve monitoring by supporting community-based monitoring; compiling and adding to existing scientific data; and collecting data on lake sturgeon in the intact North French River (Kah-pana-yow sîpi or Meh-ko-pwa-meh-ŝtik sîpi).
 Our research team, alongside Moose Cree First Nation Resource Protection, launched a website for this joint lake sturgeon research project: Learning from Lake Sturgeon.
 This website is a resource for Moose Cree community members to learn about the project, see opportunities for joining our youth program, report their own river observations, and get involved/contribute to our data collection in the Moose Cree Homeland (Kit Aski Nahnuun).

 - WCS Canada scientist Dr. Cheryl Chetkiewicz discusses how WCS Canada is identifying and addressing the threat to freshwater fish from climate change and the cumulative impacts of development in a National Geographic blog.